How to accept a job offer

 Review the job offer details

 If you’ve just been offered your dream job, congratulations!
 But before you sit back and celebrate, there are several job acceptance steps you must follow.
-To help, we share our advice on how to write an acceptance email and we include a job offer acceptance template, so you can get started right away.
+To help you get started right away, check out our advice on how to write an acceptance email and our job offer acceptance template.

 Job acceptance steps from Hays